 Ride the White Pass Rail

 When in Skagway, you have to take a ride on the White Pass and Yukon Route Railroad, the number one Alaskan cruise excursion.
-This narrow gauge railway built in 1898 during the Klondike Gold Rush, ascends nearly 3,000 feet along its 20 mile path from Skagway to the White Pass Summit.
-This historic train ride can be booked through most major cruise lines as a roundtrip journey or as a one way trip in combination with other activities.
-We recommend a combo tour as one of the top things to do in Skagway.
+This narrow gauge railway built in 1898 during the Klondike Gold Rush ascends nearly 3,000 feet along its 20 mile path from Skagway to the White Pass Summit.
+This historic train ride can be booked through most major cruise lines as a round-trip journey or as a one way trip in combination with other activities such as the Klondike Gold Fields, a Dog Musher’s camp, or a Salmon Bake.
+We recommend a combo tour.

 During your ride, you can relax in a vintage rail car as you retrace the path of the ambitious prospectors on the Trail of ’98 towards the Yukon Gold Fields, complete with guided narration along the way (Narration is the same in both directions.).
 Hint: If you take the train up to the Summit, sit on the left side, and if you take the train down from the Summit, sit on the right side as most major landmarks are on the same side.

 If thoughts of staying in a train get you a little claustrophobic, then you may want to get out and experience the wilderness.
 There are a great number of outdoor treks that make our list of the top things to do in Skagway, Alaska on a cruise.
-You can start at top down, and off-road down the Trail of ‘98 in a 4X4 Jeep.
-This off-roading adventure allows you to get up close and personal with some of the more famous spots on the White Pass Trail.
+You can discover the rugged Yukon Territory by Jeep.
+This off-roading adventure allows you to get up close and personal with some of the more famous spots on the White Pass Trail and even walk 65 feet above raging rapids on the Yukon Suspension bridge.

 You can also take a Sawtooth Mountain Nature Hike.
 With this tour, you will board the White Pass Rail for 6 miles to the Denver stop.
-Then, you will be led through the rainforest by experienced guides who will provide some history of the area and point out various flora and fauna along the way.
+Then, you will be led through the Tongass National Forest by experienced guides who will provide some history of the area and point out various flora and fauna along the way.

 If you want even a bit more excitement, you can ride the Grizzly Falls Zipline Expedition.
 This experience allows you to soar along 11 ziplines directly above glacially fed waterfalls reaching lengths of 750 feet and speeds of 45 miles per hour.
 Now, that’s adventure!

-Don’t worry, you will be able to warm up afterwards with some “Gold Fever” as you learn the art of panning for gold, tour the actual gold dredge on the property, and get to try it out for yourself.
-And if panning for gold wasn’t enough, then you can sample some liquid gold at the Gold Rush Restaurant and Brewery.
-Learn about the mirco-brews, enjoy a tasting, then head over to the Klondike Buffet for lunch.
-With so much offered in one tour, this Alaskan adventure definitely makes our list of the top things to do in Skagway, Alaska on a cruise.
+Don’t worry, you will be able to warm up afterwards with some Alaskan BBQ or a tour of the Soda Factory where you can even bottle your own brew.
+With so much offered in one place, this Alaskan family adventure definitely makes our list of the top things to do in Skagway, Alaska on a cruise.

 Venture to the Bald Eagle Preserve

-If you want to venture over to Haines on your own for some self-guided exploration of the town, you can take the Skagway-Haines fast ferry.
+If you want to venture over to Haines on your own, you can take the Skagway-Haines fast ferry.
 This is about a 45 minute ride and can be an adventure all of its own.
 As you travel through the fjords, you can marvel at the cascading waterfalls and are bound to have some wildlife sightings.
 (Note: The Bald Eagle Preserve is approximately a 30-45 minute drive after taking the ferry.)

 If you prefer more of an organized tour, most major cruise lines and private shore excursion companies offer a trip to the Bald Eagle Preserve as well.
 Whether you choose to venture there by riverboat or raft, you will be transported through the channels of the Chilkat River in the heart of the eagles’ habitat.
 Be sure to have your camera ready to capture the abundance of wildlife you are about to see!
 This will be a calm rafting ride, so no whitewater rafting experience is necessary.
 Just sit back and enjoy.